 Places to Visit in Kauai

-Kauai ain’t called the “Garden Island” for nothing.
+Kauai ain’t called the “Garden Isle” for nothing.
 Over the last 50 years, this lush little slice of paradise has been a magnet for hippies, musicians, organic farmers, artists, and every other alternative type under the sun.

 The pace of life is slow on Kauai and people are generally friendly and welcoming.
 If you like outdoor activities Kauai has plenty of far-flung gems to keep you busy for months.